defold/tutorial-colorslide/README.md

     end
 end
 ```
-1. If message "level_complete" is received, slide the "done" panel with the next button into view.
+1. If message "level_complete" is received, slide the "done" panel with the "next" button into view.
-2. We are going to put this GUI on the "level" game object which already acquires input focus in "level.script" so this script should not do that.
+2. This GUI will be put on the "level" game object which already acquires input focus (through  "level.script") so this script should not do that.
 3. If the player presses "back", tell the level selector to show itself and the loader to unload the level.
+Note that the socket name of the bootstrap collection is used in the address.
 4. If the player presses "next", tell the loader to load the next level.

+Open "level.gui" and set the *Script* property on the root node to the new script.

 Open "loader.script" and change it to the following: